ostis-ai/sc-component-manager/CONTRIBUTING.md

 In this example we add class to work with console (where implemented colored output), then in another commit we add implementation of colored log output.

 ***
-Each commit should have not much differences excluding cases, with:
+Commits should be small in size excluding cases, with:

   * CodeStyle changes;
   * Renames;